I-am-PUID-0/DUMB_docs/docs/faq/pgadmin.md

 pgAdmin comes with **pgAgent**, which lets you create recurring jobs.

-> This is entirely optional and not required to use DMB.
+> This is entirely optional and not required to use DUMB.

 ## 💾 Example: Scheduled Backups with pgAgent

-1. Navigate to `pgAgent Jobs` under your connected DMB server.
+1. Navigate to `pgAgent Jobs` under your connected DUMB server.
 2. Right-click → `Create → pgAgent Job`

     ![Create Job](../assets/images/pgadmin/pgadmin-create-job.png)